The best hotels in Bulawayo

 Avoid booking anything near Renkini Bus Terminal or the western industrial areas past Luveve.
 These spots are noisy, not well-served by good restaurants or cafes, and several guesthouses there have inflated their photos significantly.
 We cut three listings from that area for exactly that reason.

-Bulawayo's best neighborhoods
+Bulawayo's best hotel regions

 City Centre is your default if you're here for business or culture, but Hillside is where you actually want to be for walkability and atmosphere.
 If you're heading to Matobo Hills, book out there directly and don't waste a night commuting.